 His research indicated that the key lower body muscle group was the gluteus maximus–more famously known as your butt.
-Additionally, the most important upper body muscles were the pectoralis major (chest), latissimus dorsi (back), core and forearm muscles.
+Additionally, the most important upper body muscles were the pectoralis major (chest), latissimus dorsi (back), core muscles, and forearm muscles.

 The gluteus maximus was shown to be responsible for external and internal hip rotation on the backswing and downswing, as well as hip extension, which is what gets you into a proper balanced finish position.

 Pectorals and latissimus muscles were shown to create strong shoulder adductors, which allow you to bring your arms across your body and raise them up in the air.

 Your core is basically the glue that holds everything together.
 It transmits force from the lower body into the upper body and helps rotate your torso.